ast-fortiss-tum/perturbation-drive/README.md

 Create a new virtual environment using Python >= 3.9 (although Python 3.9 is the preferred version).
 This can be done for example via [Micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html).

+Some users report that python 3.9.13 version https://www.python.org/ftp/python/3.9.13/python-3.9.13-macos11.pkg with universal2 installer is working better. this one includes tkinter.

 1. Install Micromamba.
 1b.
 Install virtualenv.
 2. Create a new environment